Why is it important to have homeowners insurance?

 Homeowners insurance comparison

-Nerdwallet offers a helpful evaluation of the best homeowners insurance providers and policies for best customer satisfaction, best homeowners services, best in market share, and best for military families.
-Anytime you need to choose a vendor or even insurance companies, it is best practice to talk to several vendors, and ask a lot of questions as to cost, what is covered, how to make a claim, and billing.
+Nerdwallet offers a helpful evaluation of the best homeowners insurance providers and policies.
+It is base don best customer satisfaction, best homeowners services, best in market share, and best for military families.
+Anytime you need to choose a vendor or even insurance companies, it is best practice to talk to several vendors.
+And ask a lot of questions as to cost, what is covered, how to make a claim, and billing.

 Personally I do not recommend using a website that asks for your information and emails you quotes from different companies.
 These companies are paying that website for your lead information.
 They may or may not offer the best policy.
 Do some shopping around with reputable insurance providers before you settle on one.
 Below are important factors to consider when comparing insurance companies.

 A highly rated insurance company will have a minimum of A- on A.M.
 Best, Standard & Poor’s, or Moody’s insurance rating.
-If an insurance companies with a low rating may suffer from poor customer service and have less financial stability.
+An insurance company with a low rating may suffer from poor customer service and have less financial stability.
 Lookup the following ratings for each insurance provider you consider:

 - Customer service & satisfaction ratings